 How to Add Recurring Events to iPhone Calendar

-Setting up iPhone Calendar recurring events in your calendar can be incredibly useful for helping you to keep track of meetings, birthdays, holidays, etc. We’ll show you how to add recurring events to iPhone calendar so that you never miss an important date again.
+Setting up iPhone Calendar recurring events in your calendar helps you keep track of meetings, birthdays, holidays, and more.
+We’ll show you how to add recurring events to your iPhone calendar so that you never miss an important date again.

-- Stay on top of recurring dates, meetings, birthdays, and more.
+- Stay on top of recurring meetings, birthdays, and more.

 - End recurring events so you don’t receive reminders when you no longer need them